wp-plugins/simple-ip-ban/readme.txt

 IP Ban is a security plugin, protects your site accessing from unwanted ip  addresses or user agents.
 You can add ip addresses or user agents creating your own black list.

-It also good for protecting from unwanted crawlers, which uses your resource and bandwidth.
+It also good to protect your site from unwanted crawlers, which uses your resource and bandwidth.
 Just add an ip address or user agent and things will happened.

 After the plugin activation, in the SETTINGS menu you'll see  the Simple IP BAN submenu.
 Here you have 3 textareas:
 1. Add ip address here.